seceq/hptls/README.md

 ---

-HPTLS is production-ready for TLS 1.3 and TLS 1.2 deployments.
+HPTLS is production-ready for TLS 1.3, TLS 1.2, DTLS, and QUIC deployments.